-• A program would no longer be constrained by the amount of physical memory that is available.
-Users would be able to write programs for an extremely large virtual address space, simplifying the programming task.

-• Because each user program could take less physical memory, more programs could be run at the same time, with a corresponding increase in CPU utilization and throughput but with no increase in response time or turnaround time.

-• Less I/O would be needed to load or swap user programs into memory, so each user program would run faster.
+- A program would no longer be constrained by the amount of physical memory that is available.
+Users would be able to write programs for an extremely large virtual address space, simplifying the programming task. - Because each user program could take less physical memory, more programs could be run at the same time, with a corresponding increase in CPU utilization and throughput but with no increase in response time or turnaround time. - Less I/O would be needed to load or swap user programs into memory, so each user program would run faster.

 Thus, running a program that is not entirely in memory would benefit both the system and the user.
 Virtual memory involves the separation of logical memory as perceived by users from physical memory.
 This separation allows an extremely large virtual memory to be provided for programmers when only a smaller physical memory is available (Figure 8.1).
 Virtual memory makes the task of programming much easier, because the programmer no longer needs to worry about the amount of physical memory available; she can concentrate instead on the problem to be programmed.
 The virtual address space of a process refers to the logical (or virtual) view of how a process is stored in memory.
-Typically, this view is that a process begins at a certain logical address say, address 0 and exists in contiguous memory may be organized in page frames and that the physical page frames assigned to a process may not be contiguous.
+Typically, this view is that a process begins at a certain logical address say, address 0 and exists in contiguous memory, as shown in Figure 8.2.
+Recall from Chapter 7, though, that in fact physical memory may be organized in page frames and that the physical page frames assigned to a process may not be contiguous.
 It is up to the memory management unit (MMU) to map logical pages to physical page frames in memory.

-Figure 8-1 Diagram showing virtual memory that is larger than physical memory physical memory page v virtual memory
+Figure 8-1 Diagram showing virtual memory that is larger than physical memory